hrvthzslt/personal-site/content/posts/cunarvim.md

 COPY config/config.lua /root/.config/lvim
 ```

-I copied the base configuration to the git repo and It will be copied when the image is built.
+I copied the base configuration to the git repo, and It will be copied when the image is built.
 This is how I can
 customize my configuration, and I can keep it in the git repo.
 This means every config change needs a new build, but
-that is in fact another version of the image so I don't see a problem with that.
+that is in fact another version of the image, so I don't see a problem with that.

 ## Build and run